What I need from you…

 I find that stereotypical trainers plateau after 6-8 weeks in the gym, then either give up or try harder and not get anywhere…

 I can guarantee you won’t plateau again unless it’s a personal best which we will then regroup and show you how to beat it again and again.
 Once you can do this for one exercise, you can do it for others…

 You will then essentially not need a Personal Trainer.

 That is my goal with all my clients.

-Ideally, then start training 1x week with me and 1x a week on your own and ultimately training on your own with occasional revisits every couple of months to make sure progress is optimal..
+Ideally, start training 1x week with me and 1x a week on your own and ultimately training on your own with occasional revisits every couple of months to make sure progress is optimal.

 It`s not about the money it`s about getting results, which lead to referrals 🙂

-I took 6 months to build up to this weight, a week off before hand and 10 years to prepare for it.
-All week all I was thinking about what I was going to do and how I was going to do it.
-Fcuk yeah I was scared, but only of failing.
+I took 6 months to build up to this weight, a week off beforehand and 10 years to prepare for it.
+All week, I was thinking about what I was going to do and how I would do it.
+Fcuk yeah, I was scared, but only of failing.